April 18, 2012

 The focus of this article is on the value to the organization of a good Computerized Maintenance Management Systems (CMMS) and, the company’s “most valuable of the most valuable”, the Maintenance Staff.

 So, ask yourself: ‘What steps have I taken to keep my maintenance employee job skills current?’
-As you know, aide from corporate guidelines, many regulatory agencies require manufacturers to keep their employees up-to-date on various aspects of their job.
+As you know, as an aide from corporate guidelines, many regulatory agencies require manufacturers to keep their employees up-to-date on various aspects of their job.
 A good example is the Welding profession.
 If your company produces fabrications that are welded, periodic Pressure Vessel Welding Certification is required.
 The same holds true for Vertical and Structural Welding standards.
 And, how about:

 - Heavy Equipment Operation